eeshchaturvedi/Pneumonia-Disease-Prediction-and-Anomaly-Detection-Using-X-ray-Images/ProgressLogger.md

 ## 3 August 2025 🛠️

+- Integrated Generative AI for personalized health guidance

+  - Successfully connected our model's prediction results to the Gemini-pro API.

+  - The system now automatically generates personalized, non-diagnostic health and wellness advice for a user based on whether their X-ray was           classified as Pneumonia, Normal, or an Anomaly.

+  - This feature adds a valuable layer of user-centricity to the application.

+---

+## 4 August 2025 🛠️

 - Defined a new roadmap for further model improvement

   - Switched to a combined training approach, fine-tuning the top layers of the ResNet50 model from the start.

   - Achieved a significant jump in validation accuracy from 56% to 81.25%.
 This is a major breakthrough, and the model is now performing as expected.

   - The goal is to push the validation accuracy beyond 81.25%.

 - Outlined a plan to systematically tune hyperparameters, including learning rate and unfreezing more layers in the base model.